 Introduced in September 2023, driven from an overwhelming desire to equip our pupils with skills for life not just the acquisition and demonstration of knowledge.
 The 8 Essential Skills permeate the entire teaching programme across Highfield and Brookham School.
 They are the highly transferable skills that make a real difference to learners and that are needed to succeed in almost every profession.
 These are: Listening, Speaking, Problem Solving, Creativity, Leadership, Teamwork, Staying Positive and Aiming High.
 As part of the Skills Builder Acceleration Programme, we have the resources and support to explicitly teach and assess these 8 skills which are each broken down into steps: a sequential series of capabilities that build from absolute beginner to mastery.
-A common language around the 8 skills ensures consistency and a clear understanding from nursery to year 8, they form the backbone of our school values and are embedded within our reward system and diploma.
+A common language around the 8 skills ensures consistency and a clear understanding from nursery to Year 8, they form the backbone of our school values and are embedded within our reward system and diploma.

-Highfield Diploma:
+Keys Diploma:

-Introduced in September 2023 following a long period of consultation among all staff, the aim of this award scheme is to recognise and celebrate the achievement, attainment, and development of every pupil from Year 3 to 8 across all aspects of school life using the Eight Essential Skills as set by the educational organisation Skills Builder (Listening, Speaking, Problem Solving, Creativity, Aiming High, Staying Positive, Leadership, & Teamwork).
+The Keys Diploma was introduced in January 2024, following a period of consultation among all staff.
+The aim of this award scheme is to recognise and celebrate the achievement, attainment, and development of the 8 essential skills across the four aspects of school life; academic, creative arts, sporting and the enrichment programme.
 There are three significant stages of achievement - Pathfinder for Years 3 & 4; Discoverer for Years 5 & 6; and Pioneer Award for Years 7 & 8, each with its own celebration at the end of the school year.
-Year 8 will have the opportunity to develop Ambassador and Leadership skills in the various senior pupil roles during their final year of school.
-The academic lessons, Keys programme, co-curricular programme and the Saturday diploma programme are all aspects of school life where the pupils can demonstrate their engagement and commitment to the Eight Essential Skills.
-The teachers will help the children record the acquisition of the skills in their Passports (hard copy for Years 3, 4 & 5 / digital copies for Years 6, 7 & 8).
-The level of achievement and attainment will be measured using five methods:
+Year 8 will also have the opportunity to develop ambassador and leadership skills in the various senior pupil roles during their final year of school.
+The teachers will help the children evidence progress against the skills in their Skills Passports (hard copy for Years 3, 4, 5 and 6, digital copies for Years 7 and 8).